charliex279/Data-Analyst-Intern-Assignment/README.md

 # Data-Analyst-Intern-Assignment

 The objective of this assignment is to analyze datasets related to user behavior,cooking preferences, and order trends.
-You will work with three datasets: User Details, Cooking Sessions, and Order Details.
+Here we work with three datasets: User Details, Cooking Sessions, and Order Details.
-The task involves cleaning and merging the data, analyzing the relationship between cooking sessions and user orders, identifying popular dishes, and exploring demographic factors that influence user behavior.
+Then by creating visualizations to showcase key insights.

-Additionally, you will create visualizations to showcase key insights and write a report summarizing your findings and business recommendations.
+The Below Columns show the Datasets and its variables.

 UserDetails Columns: